Keksuccino/docs_fancymenu/docs/panoramas.md

 After you got your 6 panorama images, you'll need to move them to the right place!

-FancyMenu's panorama directory is located at `.minecraft/config/fancymenu/panoramas`.
+FancyMenu's panorama directory is `<game-directory>/config/fancymenu/panoramas/`.

-This is the directory for all panoramas that you want to use in the mod.
+`<game-directory>` is the active launcher instance, which is not always the default `.minecraft` directory.

 ## The Panorama Folder

 Every panorama has its own folder.
-You will need to create a new folder in `.minecraft/config/fancymenu/panoramas` if you want to add a new panorama.
+Create a new folder in `<game-directory>/config/fancymenu/panoramas/` for every panorama.
 In my example, I will name the folder `mypanorama`.

 ![1](https://user-images.githubusercontent.com/35544624/100791916-2802d380-341a-11eb-8e32-f9913e93a38c.png)